aguerrero232/DataScienceGroupProject/README.md

 ### pokemon_regression
 * IN PROGRESS

-# Folder: helpers/
-### loaddata.py
-* Contains project data statistical analysis used throught analysis files

-### helper_functions.py
-* Contain functions that prove useful for statistical analysis and plotting

 # Folder: data/
 ### pokedex.csv
 * Contains all pokemon data we are using to run tests on and analyze

-# Folder: copy_data/
-### analysis.zip
-* Backup of the project, here just incase some sillyness happens

-### pokedex.csv
-* Backup of pokemon data, again we account for being silly :p

-### snipped_figs.txt
-* Figures omitted from the project, never know when this could be usefull

 # Folder: jupyter_notebook/
 ### analysis.ipynb